great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_pair_map_expectations.md

 ```python name="tests/integration/docusaurus/expectations/creating_custom_expectations/expect_column_pair_values_to_have_a_difference_of_three.py completed_print_diagnostic_checklist"
 ```

 Later, you can go back and write a more thorough docstring.
+See [Expectation Docstring Formatting](https://github.com/great-expectations/great_expectations/blob/develop/docs/expectation_gallery/3-expectation-docstring-formatting.md).

 At this point you can re-run your diagnostic checklist.
 You should see something like this:
 ```